Q. Is this resistance?

 Our sales representatives, agronomists and dealers work with growers to understand the circumstances and the history of the field to provide agronomic solutions that maximize productivity.

-In 2012, Monsanto hosted agAcademies and Learning Xperiences across the Corn Belt.
+In recent years, Monsanto hosted agAcademies and Learning Xperiences across the Corn Belt.
 These events addressed many of the challenges growers face today, and provided agronomic information on a number of topics, including high corn yield management, corn rootworm best management practices, fertilizer management, and disease, weed and insect management.

 Q. How widespread was the soybean variant issue in Illinois that was publicized in 2013?